lsbFlying/resy/README.md

 ```

 #### parameters of callback for setState
-The difference between the callback of setState
+the difference between the callback of setState
 and the callback of this.setState of class components

-* Reading this.state in the callback function of this.setState
+* reading this.state in the callback function of this.setState
   in the class component obtains the latest data in the current round of updates.
 ```tsx
 import { Component } from "react";